 Place a large deep-sided roasting tray (like the kind you would bake a roast in) in the oven for 5 minutes or until very hot

 Using a tablespoon, roll the pork mixture into balls and set aside.
-Once the roasting tin is hot, pour in the oil , and add the meatballs.
+Once the roasting tin is hot, pour in the avocado oil, and add the meatballs.
 Pop into the preheated oven and cook for 5 minutes

 For the sauce, place the soy tamari, mirin, sesame oil, vinegar and honey into a small bowl and mix to combine

 Remove the meatball tray from the oven.
-Pour the honey mixture over the meatballs and toss carefully to coast.
+Pour the honey mixture over the meatballs and toss carefully to coat.
 Pop back into the oven for 15 mins

 Serve the meatballs with the noodles and a sprinkle of black sesame seeds and green onions